dcasati/kubernetes-PlantUML/README.md

   1. VS Code with the PlantUML extension ![PlantUML](https://github.com/dcasati/better-diagrams/blob/master/images/plantUML.png)
   1. [Graphviz](https://graphviz.gitlab.io)
   1. Copy one of the examples from: https://github.com/dcasati/kubernetes-PlantUML/tree/master/samples

+I also have an introduction to PlantUML [here](https://github.com/dcasati/better-diagrams)

 ## Examples